 We refer you to the official Indonesian immigration website here where you can find all the details you need and the latest information.
+Clicking "EN" at the top right of the page will convert the page to English.
+On the visa page here, clicking "Bahasa Inggris" at the top left of the page will also convert the page to English.
 Please also refer to your own government information for additional details.

-It is likely that you will have to show proof of onward travel on arrival in Indonesia.
+It is likely that you will have to show proof of onward travel on arrival in Indonesia (or before you are even allowed to board your flight).
 Most airlines will not actually let you board a plane to Indonesia without first seeing that you have a ticket to leave.
 Please make sure that you have all the necessary documents required and please contact us if you have any questions.
 Please talk to your local embassy, consulate, or immigration office as they will be aware of any recent changes that we may be unaware of.
 Indonesia has some very strict laws, and these can change often without much notice.
 Please read the full list of local laws as detailed on your government website.